-No field work was conducted during the year 2020 owing first to a lack of community permission and later to extended closures owing to Covid-19 restrictions.
-The community has recently re-opened, and formal negotiations for access are being conducted using a contracted community relations consultant.
+No field work was conducted during the year 2020 and 2021 (to date) owing first to a lack of community permission and later to extended closures owing to Covid-19 restrictions.
+The community has recently reopened, and formal negotiations for access are being conducted using a contracted community relations consultant.